Academic Writing Experts For Your Research Projects

 The etiology of intellectual disability is also difficult to pinpoint, due to the fact that in approximately half the cases of intellectual disability the cause is unknown (McDermott).
 The etiology is defined as " a multicultural construct composed of four categories of risk factors; biomedical, social, behavioral and educational, that exist across time, including the across the life of the individual and across generations from parent to Genetic actors such as those associated with Down Syndrome can be highly associated but not necessarily viewed as casual (McDermott).

-Algorithms have been suggested for the Assessment of the individuals relying on family history, physical findings, and neurological functioning (McDermott).
+Algorithms have been suggested for the evaluation of the individuals relying on family history, physical findings, and neurological functioning (McDermott).
 Some diagnostic techniques include chromosome micro-dissection, fluorescence in situ habitations and more.
 Other potential causes include telemetric rearrangements/chromosomal anomalies for different forms of intellectual disabilities (often Down Syndrome), tourism in 95% of the cases of Down

 Syndrome, mutations in sex-linked single genes in Fragile X/Williams Syndrome/ Parade-Will Syndrome, neural tube defects in spinal biffed, head trauma later in life, and many (McDermott).
 Mothers and newborns should avoid infections, head trauma, harmful chemical and compounds, alcohol, environmental chemicals and food/drink deprivation in order to prevent intellectual disability(McDermott).
 Beyond this, much about intellectual disability is unknown and thus, is hard to prevent.
 2. Discuss the role of IQ and adaptive behavior in both intellectual capabilities and autism.